The main female entity needs to help the living and is disturbed about her lost, unmarked grave.

-Liberty Hall was built, by Senator John Brown, in a frontier town of Frankfort, Kentucky, in 1796, part of a four acre estate.
+Liberty Hall was built by Senator John Brown, in the frontier town of Frankfort, Kentucky, in 1796, part of a four acre estate.
 It sits just above the Kentucky River.
-It's glorious gardens roll down the hill and come up to the edge of the river itself, right up to the previously Kentucky wilderness.
-It is described as being "an exquisite example of 18th century Georgian architecture."
+It’s glorious gardens roll down the hill and come up to the edge of the river itself, right up to the previously Kentucky wilderness.
+It is described as being “an exquisite example of 18th century Georgian architecture.”
 The structural plans of this fine mansion were designed and drawn up by Thomas Jefferson himself.
-Senator Brown had studied law in Jefferson's office.
+Senator Brown had studied law in Jefferson’s office.
 Liberty Hall was built of fine, made-on-site bricks, with the flooring, rafters and framing being made of fine hardwood, that was dried for over two years.
-The inside decorum reflected Mrs. Brown's desire to bring refinement and culture, that she missed from East coast living, to this rustic, frontier place.
+The inside decorum reflected Mrs. Brown’s desire to bring refinement and culture, that she missed from East coast living, to this rustic, frontier place.
 Such niceties as window glass, mirrors, brass door handles and locks, silk fabrics, fine furniture from the East coast, and lovely antiques from France were brought down the river by boat.

 The Browns entertained and hosted the elite of American society and important political friends and dignitaries.
 The 1819 guest list included: President James Monroe, Col. Zachary Taylor, Col. Andrew Jackson, General Lafayette and Aaron Burr.
 In later years, William Harrison and Theodore Roosevelt also were guests at Liberty Hall.

 The Brown family lived at Liberty Hall until 1956, when this grand mansion was willed to the Colonial Dames of America, to be a “living museum of Kentucky history.”